Gaetan1098/OS-interrupt-simulator/README.md

 Memory Access: Logs details about memory accesses, including fetching the appropriate ISR address.
 Execution: Records the execution phases of the ISR.
 End I/O Handling: Details the steps taken to handle an END_IO event, including time tracking and memory vector updates.

-Example Output:
-191, 1, check priority of interrupt
-192, 1, check if masked
-193, 1, switch to kernel mode
-194, 3, context saved
-197, 1, find vector 5 in memory position 0x000A
-198, 1, load address 0X0069 into the PC
-199, 248, END_IO